Chemotactic self-caging in active emulsions: Results

-One intriguing feature to study is how far dimensionality matters in caging effects.
-While, in two dimensions, fully confining cages exist even for point-like particles and one-dimensionally parameterized trajectories, in three dimensions the cage would always have holes the droplet can escape through.
+An intriguing question is how far dimensionality matters in the emergence of caging.
+In two-dimensional confinement, fully confining cages exist even for point-like particles and one-dimensionally parameterized trajectories.
+In three dimensions, such a cage would always have holes the droplet can escape through.
 Caging in 3D is therefore only possible owing to the finite volume of the diffusing trail.

-To investigate caging in 3D, we studied droplet ensembles in unconfined, force free bulk media.
-We eliminated the effect of gravity, matching the density of the swimming droplets with the aqueous surfactant solution by adding heavy water, $\rm D_2\rm O$.
-We observed dyed droplets using a scanning light sheet fluorescence microscope over a volume of $3\times 3\times 3 \rm\; mm^3$.

-To validate the diffusive spreading of the trail in 3D, we first captured the time-dependent fluorescence in the trail of a droplet sedimenting under gravity along the light sheet normal, taken at a fixed sheet position in $z$ (\figref[a]{fig:3DCaging}).
-We extracted the fluorescence intensity profile $I(x,t)$ of a cross section of the trail along the line $\rm AA'$ (\figref[c]{fig:3DCaging}), as shown in the false-colour sample image in \figref[b]{fig:3DCaging}.
-The peak values $I_{\rm peak}$ scale with $t^{-1/2}$ (inset), similar to the 2D behaviour analyzed in \figref{fig:TrailVis}.

-Next, to study the collective dynamics in 3D, we recorded the 3D trajectories of droplets in active emulsions over long times. \figref[d]{fig:3DCaging} illustrates the simultaneous tracking for an experiment at intermediate number density, $n=\SI{8}{\per\cubic\milli\metre}$, showing a 3D reconstruction of all droplet positions at an arbitrary time in the experiment, superimposed with trajectories for the droplets we were able to track for sufficiently long times ($\approx\SI{5}{\minute}$).
-We have plotted typical trajectories for systems with different number densities in \figref[e-g]{fig:3DCaging}.
-In the dilute case ($n=2 \rm mm^{-3}$), the trajectory is quite straight, while in the system with intermediate number density, the droplet experiences a few reorientation events.
-The trajectory for the dense system shows alternating quasi-ballistic and caged sections similar to the dynamics in 2D (\figref[c]{fig:2DCaging}).
+To investigate caging in 3D, we placed active emulsions of varying number densities $n$ in a swimming medium density matched by heavy water admixture.
+We recorded the 3D trajectories of droplets inside a (3mm)$^3$ volume using a scanning light sheet fluorescence microscope, as shown in \figref[A]{fig:3DCaging} by 3D rendering of trajectories recorded over $\approx\SI{6.3}{\minute}$ and the droplet arrangement after \SI{29}{\second} at $n=\SI{8}{\per\cubic\milli\metre}$.
+We have plotted typical trajectories for systems with increasing $n$ in \figref[B-D]{fig:3DCaging}.
+In the dilute case, $n=\SI{2}{\per\cubic\milli\metre}$, the trajectory is quite straight, while, at intermediate $n=\SI{2}{\per\cubic\milli\metre}$, the droplet undergoes a few reorientation events.
+The trajectory for the densest system at $n=\SI{22}{\per\cubic\milli\metre}$ shows alternating straight and caged sections similar to the behavior in 2D (\figref[D]{fig:2DCaging}).

-In \figref[h]{fig:3DCaging}, we plotted the mean squared displacement of a set of 3D trajectories of sufficient length extracted from the data sets used for \figref[e-g]{fig:3DCaging}.
-The signatures of caging can be observed in the form of plateaus in the MSD profiles (in particular for the $n=22\rm {mm^{-3}}$ case).
-These observations suggest that even in 3D, the droplet can get trapped in an evolving chemical potential landscape created by the trails of other swimmers.
+In \figref[E]{fig:3DCaging}, we plotted the mean squared displacement of a set of 3D trajectories extracted from the data sets used for \figref[B-D]{fig:3DCaging}.
+The signatures of caging can be observed in the form of plateaus in the MSD, in particular for $n=\SI{22}{\per\cubic\milli\metre}$.